 Many of the warning signs and indicators of CSE tend to refer to adult perpetrators, e.g. associations with older boyfriends / girlfriends, relationships or associations with risky adults and / or entering or leaving vehicles driven by unknown adults.
 As per the revised definition of CSE it "occurs where an individual or group takes advantage of an imbalance of power to coerce, manipulate or deceive a child or young person under the age of 18 into sexual activity".
 The key element of CSE is the imbalance of power and control within the exploitative relationship.
 Many children and young people are not aware of the exploitation as they have a genuine belief that they are loved by their boyfriend / girlfriend or are acting in accordance with their peers.
-Children and young people are often recruited into exploitation by those who they trust, those of a similar age and with similar hobbies, often the nature of peer on peer exploitation encompasses a sense of peer pressure and wanting to fit in.
-In peer on peer exploitation, schools and youth clubs are also locations where children and young people can be exploited.
+Children and young people are often recruited into exploitation by those who they trust, those of a similar age and with similar hobbies, often the nature of child-on-child exploitation, schools and youth clubs are also locations where children and young people can be exploited.

-Harmful Sexual Behaviour Including Sharing of nude or semi-nude images/videos
+Harmful Sexual Behaviour Including Sharing of nudes or semi-nude images/videos